-Elisa Capitanio is a UX Designer at social media intelligence agency Storyful, and also runs her own independent abstract art business.
-She came to Ireland nine years ago completely by chance.
-Living in Italy, she longed for a change of pace, so she left her home of Bergamo and moved to London.
+Elisa Capitanio is Head of Design at social media intelligence agency Storyful.
+She also runs her own independent abstract art business.
+Here’s her experience of working in Dublin: A master of both digital design and abstract art Elisa Capitanio came to Ireland more than a decade ago completely by chance.
+Living in Italy, she longed for a change of pace, so she left her home in Bergamo and moved to London.
 Dublin came calling with an opportunity for Elisa to try her hand at being a web designer, so she packed her bags for a second time and moved country again.
-Since then, Ireland has become her permanent home and has inspired her art.
-She chose Dublin for its fast market and inspiring tech community.
-Of working in Dublin’s tech industry, Elisa said:
+Since then, Irelan

 Traffic: we all hate it.
 But we’re stuck with – and in – it.
 Or are we?
 A new initiative from Dublin City Council (DCC) and delivery firm UPS is aiming to reduce the number of vehicles on the city’s roads.
 It uses what UPS call an “Eco Hub” container on Wolfe Tone Street.
 The Eco Hub acts as a small distribution hub from which deliveries can be made by bike or on foot.
 “It came about when we were approached by UPS, who had piloted the same project in London, Paris and Hamburg,” explains Colm Ennis, Senior Executive Engineer with DCC.
 “We are developing a strategy for city centre goods deliveries and are trying to reduce